The Trusty Servant

 The Trusty Servant is an emblematic figure in a painting at Winchester College and the name of the college's alumni magazine.
+It was first painted in 1579 by John Hoskins.
+The current painting is by William Cave, 1809.
+It hangs on the wall beside the kitchen along with texts in Latin and English.

+The painting has a didactic function: it is accompanied by allegorical verses that associate the servant's various animal parts with distinctive virtues that the students of Winchester College are meant to follow.

+Description

 The wall-painting called The Trusty Servant was painted by John Hoskins in 1579.
 It was reworked by William Cave in 1809, giving the painting now on display there.
 It hangs outside the college's kitchen.

-The American author Arthur Cleveland Coxe (1818-1896) described "the time-honoured Hircocervus, or picture of 'the Trusty-servant,' which hangs near the kitchen, and which emblematically sets forth those virtues in domestics, of which we Americans know nothing.
+The American author Arthur Cleveland Coxe (1818-1896) described the painting as "the time-honoured Hircocervus, or picture of 'the Trusty-servant,' which hangs near the kitchen, and which emblematically sets forth those virtues in domestics, of which we Americans know nothing.
 It is a figure, part man, part porker, part deer, and part donkey; with a padlock on his mouth, and various other symbols in his hands and about his person, the whole signifying a most valuable character."